gicodes/afro-fashion/README.md

 The buttons hold .jsx and .scss components dynamically used and rendered throughout the application's UI.

-## cartsets
+## cartServices

-The cartsets directory is a parent to cart components and functionality used and rendered throughout the application.
+The cartServices directory is a parent to cart components and functionality used and rendered throughout the application.

 ## collection